Criminal Defense Attorney in St. Clair, MO

 • Class E Felony – no more than four years in prison

-In the end, the outcome of your felony criminal case depends on a variety of factors.
-If you are convicted of a felony, the exact punishment you are sentenced to will be determined by the judge.
-They will weigh information including the situation surrounding the crime, your personal history and other details.
+In the end, the outcome of your felony criminal case depends on a variety of variables.
+If you receive a felony conviction, the precise punishment you are sentenced to is determined by the judge.
+The judge in your case will weigh information such as the situation surrounding the crime, your criminal history and other details.

-There are some special crimes for which the class and subsequent punishment are enhanced, meaning what is usually classified as a Class D felony in Missouri can be raised to a Class C, etc. The enhancement is applied if you have prior convictions or for certain crimes that are considered dangerous or crimes due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-On the other hand, with a competent and dedicated criminal defense attorney in St. Clair representing you, what was originally a Class B charge could be dropped down to a lower class felony, a felony charge could be dropped down to a misdemeanor or your criminal defense attorney may be able to obtain a lesser punishment.
+There are some special crimes for which the class and subsequent punishment are enhanced, so what is typically considered a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or for crimes that are determined to have been carried out due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Likewise, with a competent and dedicated criminal defense attorney in St. Clair representing you, what was originally a Class B charge could be dropped down to a lower class felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney may be able to get you a less severe.

 You may also be able to avoid a criminal conviction altogether, if you have the right circumstances and a diligent and skillful criminal defense attorney.
-If you have a strong case but the prosecutor refuses to drop the charges, your criminal defense lawyer with Combs Law Group will present your case meticulously to your peers in a jury trial, leaving the jury members to then determine whether or not you are guilty.
+If you have a strong case demonstrating your innocence but the prosecutor is not willing to drop the charges, your Combs Waterkotte criminal defense lawyer will present your case meticulously to your peers in a jury trial, leaving the jury members to then decide whether or not to find you guilty.
 Contact our St. Clair, MO felony defense attorneys today to discuss your case and your options and receive quality counsel and representation.

 Misdemeanor Charges in Missouri